progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 ## Plumbing and Porcelain ##

-This book covers how to use Git with 30 or so verbs such as checkout, branch, remote, and so on.
+This book covers how to use Git with 30 or so verbs such as `checkout`, `branch`, `remote`, and so on.
 But because Git was initially a toolkit for a VCS rather than a full user-friendly VCS, it has a bunch of verbs that do low-level work and were designed to be chained together UNIX style or called from scripts.
-These commands are generally referred to as plumbing commands, and the more user-friendly commands are called porcelain commands.
+These commands are generally referred to as "plumbing" commands, and the more user-friendly commands are called "porcelain" commands.

 The book’s first eight chapters deal almost exclusively with porcelain commands.
 But in this chapter, you’ll be dealing mostly with the lower-level plumbing commands, because they give you access to the inner workings of Git and help demonstrate how and why Git does what it does.
 These commands aren’t meant to be used manually on the command line, but rather to be used as building blocks for new tools and custom scripts.

-When you run git init in a new or existing directory, Git creates the .git directory, which is where almost everything that Git stores and manipulates is located.
+When you run `git init` in a new or existing directory, Git creates the `.git` directory, which is where almost everything that Git stores and manipulates is located.
 If you want to back up or clone your repository, copying this single directory elsewhere gives you nearly everything you need.
 This entire chapter basically deals with the stuff in this directory.
 Here’s what it looks like:

 	$ ls
 	HEAD